silverstripe/silverstripe-framework/docs/en/00_Getting_Started/index.md

 If you're running Apache with MySQL/MariaDB already, and know your way around webservers, follow these steps to get started.
-SilverStripe is installed via [composer](composer), a package management tool for PHP that lets you install and upgrade the framework and other modules.
+SilverStripe is installed via [Composer](composer), a package management tool for PHP that lets you install and upgrade the framework and other modules.
 Assuming you've got this tool, run the following command to install SilverStripe: